agility/agility-sync-sdk/README.md

     channels: ['website'],
     //your custom storage/access interface
     store: {
-        //must be an absolute path to your custom interface JS module
-        resolve: `${process.cwd()}/src/store-interface-console`,
+        //must be the interface used to store and access content
+        interface: aSampleSyncConsoleInterface,
+        //any options/config that you want to pass along to your interface as an argument 'options'
         options: {}
     }
 });